Manual Upgrade

 kubectl rollout restart -n boltmcp deployment/boltmcp-web

-kubectl rollout restart -n boltmcp deployment/boltmcp-playground
+kubectl rollout restart -n boltmcp deployment/boltmcp-mcp-server

 The three application Secrets (boltmcp-database, boltmcp-oidc, boltmcp-auth) are managed outside Helm — rotation is a direct edit, no helm upgrade is involved: